biohub-hpc/hpcuserguide/docs/7.Frequently_Asked_Questions/FAQ_How_do_I_use_NoMachine.md

 And the assigned node is now yours for the duration of the job.

-!!! warning "Use `--exclusive` and `--mem=0`"
+!!! warning "Use `--exclusive`"
-    Be sure to include the `--exclusive` flag, or other people will be able to run jobs on the node if any CPUs are available. `--mem` will ensure your job gets all available memory.
+    Be sure to include the `--exclusive` flag, or other people will be able to run jobs on the node if any CPUs are available.

 ### Connecting to the Node